Judging Information for the National Tournament

 School Judging Commitment

-Interested in being a hired judge?If you are interested in being hired as a judge for Phi Rho Pi Tournament contact the tournament director at duane.r.fish@gmail.com.
-You may also go to the Joy of Tournaments website and the PRP entry has the link to the forms that need to be filled out.
+Interested in being a hired judge?If you are interested in being hired as a judge for Phi Rho Pi Tournament contact the tournament director at [email protected].
+You may also go to the forensicstournament.net website and the Phi Rho Pi tournament has the link to the forms that need to be filled out.

-Debate judges are to rank themselves A, B, C, D on the Joy of Tournaments form to indicate level of judging experiences (coding does affect judge assignments).
-Distinctions should be made between policy debate rankings and parliamentary debate rankings.
+1. In order to meet a school’s commitment a “competent debate judge” must be one of the following: a.
+A college debate coach; b.
+A former college debate coach who has coached within the past twelve years; c.
+A high school debate coach with two or more years of intercollegiate debate experience; d.
+A person who has debated inter-collegiately two or more years (within the last twelve years, unless he/she has been actively involved in debate activities during this time); and removed from junior college competition for three semesters or five quarters and who is judged competent by the Director of Forensics.
+A judge must be removed from all competition for an entire year. e.
+Debate judges are to rank themselves A, B, C, D on the enclosed form to indicate level of judging experiences (coding does affect judge assignments).
+Distinctions should be made between policy debate rankings and parliamentary debate rankings. f.
 A Judging Philosophy must be submitted by each judge along with the judge qualification and preference forms.
 Judging philosophies will be in open narrative form and will include, but are not limited to: i.
 Number of rounds judged on the current policy topic and/or in parliamentary for that year. ii.
 Years of experience coaching/judging policy (either NDT or CEDA) debate. iii.
-Limited explanation of preferences regarding delivery, evidence, and issue selection.
+Limited explanation of preferences regarding delivery, evidence, and issue selection. g.
 Judging paradigms and philosophical differences between policy debate and parliamentary debate as applicable.
-(At Registration Confirmation, one set of philosophies will be distributed to each school entered in debate.
-Any extra copies are the responsibility of the school, but the Host School may have extra copies available for sale.)
+(Judging philosophies will be available online after the deadline for attendees.
+No paper copies will be distributed.)
 Individual Events and Interpreters' Theatre In order to meet a school’s commitment, a “competent judge” for the Individual Events and Interpreters’ Theatre must be one of the following:

 |